po1sigala/live/01-Class-Content/21-MERN/01-Activities/28-Stu_Mini-Project/README.md

 # Unit 21 Mini-Project: Tech Matchup App

 In this mini-project, you are given a fully functioning MERN-stack application that allows users to create a matchup between two technologies and vote on their favorite technology.
 The application currently uses a RESTful API.
 You will need to refactor it to use a GraphQL API built with Apollo Server and Apollo Client.
-You will also use React Router's `<Switch>` component in the routes.
+You will also use React Router's `<Route>` component in the routes.

 ## User Stories